 The 27 EU Member States are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

-Set up in December 2002, the EU Delegation to Singapore formally opened on June 30, 2004.
+The European Union Delegation to Singapore opened on 30th June 2004.
 Since then, the EU’s diplomatic representation has worked to promote closer ties between the EU and Singapore.
-The wide-ranging relationship has strengthened over the years.
-In close coordination with the diplomatic missions of the EU Member States, the Delegation ensures consistency and effectiveness of the EU’s external action in Singapore.
+The wide-ranging relationship has further strengthened and

-With 27 countries, more than 450 million people and the largest GDP in the world, the EU is of increasing importance to Singapore, especially since the entry into force of the EU-Singapore Free Trade Agreement (EUSFTA) on 21 November 2019, and the elevation of its relationship with ASEAN to a Strategic Partnership in December 2020.
+With 27 countries, nearly 450 million people and the largest GDP in the world, the EU is of increasing importance to Singapore, especially since the entry into force of the EU-Singapore Free Trade Agreement (EUSFTA) on 21 November 2019, and the elevation of its relationship with ASEAN to a Strategic Partnership in December 2020.

-The Delegation covers a range of issues such as trade, foreign policy, climate change, environment, transport, industrial policy, research, science, technology as well as education activities such as the Study In Europe higher education fair and EU at Your School.
-On the cultural front, the Delegation presents Studio Residencies for Southeast Asian Artists in the European Union - SEA AiR (in partnership with Nanyang Technological University’s Centre for Contemporary Art Singapore) and the annual European Film Festival (EUFF), which is among Singapore’s longest running foreign film festivals (www.euff.com.sg).
+The Delegation covers a range of issues such as trade, foreign policy, climate change, environment, transport, industrial policy, research, science, technology as well as education projects such as the Study In Europe higher education fair and EU at Your School.
+On the cultural front, the Delegation presents Studio Residencies for Southeast Asian Artists in the European Union - SEA AiR (in partnership with Nanyang Technological University’s Centre for Contemporary Art Singapore) and the annual European Film Festival (EUFF).

-Follow the EU Ambassador to Singapore Iwona Piórko on Twitter: @IwonaPiorkoEU
+Follow the EU Ambassador to Singapore Iwona Piórko on X: @IwonaPiorkoEU